-With a co-payment, you pay a set amount (like $10) for all drugs on a tier.
+With a co-payment, you pay a set amount (like $2) for all drugs on a Tier 2.
 You may pay a lower co-payment for generic drugs than brand-name drugs.

-These plans (sometimes called "PDPs") add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans
+Stand-Alone Medicare Part D Plans are Prescription Drug Plans that you have to choose because they are not included in Medicare Part A or Medicare Part B. These plans (sometimes called "PDPs") add drug coverage to Original Medicare, some Medicare Cost Plans (Most Medicare Advantage PPO Plans do not include Prescription Drug Plans like Medicare Advantage HMO plans do), some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans

-Like an HMO or PPO) or other Medicare Health Plan that offers Medicare prescription drug coverage.
+The Majority of Medicare Advantage Plans include a Prescription Drug Plan in their plans.
+Like an HMO, PPO or SNP or other Medicare Health Plan that offers Medicare prescription drug coverage.
 You get all of your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage, and prescription drug coverage (Part D), through these plans.
 Medicare Advantage Plans with prescription drug coverage are sometimes called “MA-PDs.”
 You must have Part A and Part B to join a Medicare Advantage Plan.

 Before you make a decision, talk with your agent or broker and learn how prescription drug coverage works with any other drug coverage that you might have.
 For example, you may have drug coverage from an employer or union, TRICARE, the Department of Veterans Affairs (VA), the Indian Health Service, or a Medicare Supplement Insurance (Medigap) policy.
 Compare your current coverage to Medicare drug coverage.
 The drug coverage you already have may change because of Medicare drug coverage, so consider all your coverage options.
 If you have (or are eligible for) other types of drug coverage, read all the materials you get from your insurer or plan provider.
 Talk to your benefits administrator, insurer, or plan provider before you make any changes to your current coverage.